A Market Lacking Diversification

 With regard to the egg idiom, the driving intuition is downside protection.
 Diversification allows one to significantly limit the potential for catastrophic loss.
 With regard to financial assets, however, short-term losses are generally not catastrophic.
 The interesting point is that there are benefits to diversification, even in the case that assets perform well over time.

 Abraham S.H.
-Bailin does not own shares in any of the securities mentioned above.
+Bailin does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.